 Managers can create shareable links for people outside the team account, set up team-wide custom layers and icons, and delete maps or PDFs saved to the team account.
 This is a good level for mission coordinators and mission leaders so they can share maps outside the team.
 Managers no longer have the ability to create temporary subteams (formerly Events), but they can create links for others to join the temporary subteam.

 Administrators can modify subscription and payment information, and invite or remove team members.
 They also control subteams, temporary subteams, and collaboration.
 Team accounts are required to have at least two administrators for redundancy.

-Further down in the membership tab within the team admin page, there is a list of all current team members on the account, along with their access level.
-If they provided a name when they started their account, it will also list here.
-(At this time there is no way to update team member names.)
 You can, however, change their access level to the account using the drop down menu.
 So if you accidentally provided a Manager link and you need the person to have write-access, you can change that here.
 If a team member leaves your organization, you can use the trash can icon to remove team members from the team account.
-At the top of the list in the title area you can see the number of licenses you have and the number used of the total.

 To check your team status or to leave the team, go to Your Account and look for the team section.
-Any teams you are on are listed here, and you have a button to leave the team.
+Any teams you are on are listed here, and you have a button to leave the team if you wish.